nuejs/create-nue/README.md

 # create-nue
 A recommended way to start a Nue project

+This project is the "Hello, world" application for Nue.
+It currently shows only the power of the Nue JS](//nuejs.org/docs/nuejs/) UI library.
+Eventually this project demonstrates all the features of the [Nue ecosystem](//nuejs.org/ecosystem/), like rich HTML pages written with Markdown- like syntax and universal hot reloading.

 ## Installation
 Setup a new Nue project with `npm create nue <destination>`.
 For example: